palautatan/palautatan.github.io/index.md

 </ul>

 <b>yumCoffee</b>
-This is a personal project I've been working on.
-I haven't gotten to much yet, but I'm sure as this project grows over the years, we can visualize people's taste profiles better, and share coffee recommendations more seamlessly.
 <ul>
-<li>Click <a href="assignments/coffee.html">yumCoffee: My Coffee Flavor Profile (ggplot2 and Dataframes)</a>.</li>
+<li><a href="assignments/coffee.html">yumCoffee: My Coffee Flavor Profile (ggplot2 and Dataframes)</a></li>
+<li>This is a personal project I've been working on.
+I haven't gotten to much yet, but I'm sure as this project grows over the years, I can visualize people's taste profiles and share coffee recommendations more seamlessly.</li>
 </ul>

 ### Contact Me